By Peter Mosiondz, Jr. for CoinWeek …..

 Be particularly careful with gold coins.

-I hope this brief discourse has been of use and that you will become more proficient in your buying tendencies.
+I hope this brief discourse has been of use and that you will become more proficient in your coin grading and, therefore, buying tendencies.
 After all, it’s your money.